cloud-native-toolkit/site-developer-guide/docs/adopting/admin/artifactory-setup.md

 ### Update the secret - Kubernetes and OpenShift 3

-To update the secret in Kuberentes or Openshift 3, navigate to the `secret` called `artifactory-access` in the `tools` namespace and update the following values.
+To update the secret in Kubernetes or Openshift 3, navigate to the `secret` called `artifactory-access` in the `tools` namespace and update the following values.
 You will need encode these value in base64 key before editing the secret.